 There are a few different ways that this level of interest in shorting Powell Industries shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.

 Find out more about how you can short Powell Industries stock.

 Dividend payout ratio: 89.66% of net profits

 Recently Powell Industries has paid out, on average, around 89.66% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.14% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Powell Industries shareholders could enjoy a 3.14% return on their shares, in the form of dividend payments.
 In Powell Industries's case, that would currently equate to about $1.04 per share.